PUNCH: Physics-informed Uncertainty-aware Network for Coronary Hemodynamics: Data and Code Availability

 \section{Data and Code Availability}

 Clinical data cannot be shared publicly due to patient privacy but are available from the corresponding author upon reasonable request and with appropriate institutional approvals.
-Synthetic validation data and model code are proprietary and cannot be released at this time due to ongoing patent and regulatory considerations.
+Synthetic validation data and model code can be made available upon reasonable request and with appropriate institutional approvals.